 Several years ago when Sporting Classics Daily was just getting started, I offered some random thoughts on forming a collection of sporting books.
-However, as a recent conversation with Sporting Classics’ Publisher Duncan Grant, who was the driving force behind the launch of this website, pointedly reminded me, I’ve never shared anything about how to organize a sporting library.
+Presumably that piece is archived somewhere, and with a bit of digging you should be able to find it.
+However, as a recent conversation with Duncan Grant, who was the driving force beyond the launch of this website, pointedly reminded me, I’ve never shared anything about how to organize a sporting library.

 For any collection that consists of more than a few dozen volumes, that’s a matter of moment.
 As a sportsman’s book collection expands to hundreds or even thousands of volumes, it becomes increasingly critical.
 If you don’t have some system of organization, you will soon reach a point where you are unable to locate a volume without a search of the sort that consumes time and builds frustration.
 Expecting someone else to figure out an unpredictable system is more problematic—to the umpteenth degree.